About Index

 In 2005, the institution relocated to the island of Kungsholmen and its current address, Kungsbrostrand 19.
 The premises were inaugurated on June 7, 2006.
 Alongside the presentation of solo exhibitions by Johanna Billing, Goldin+Senneby, Dora García, Deimantas Narkevicius, Harun Farocki, and Claire Fontaine, among many others, Index began staging exhibitions that reassessed historical work in relation to today’s contemporary art.
 In these years Index played an important role in introducing renowned practictioners to Sweden, and to Scandinavia overall, such as Bas Jan Ader, VALIE EXPORT, Susan Hiller, Adrian Piper, Július Koller, and Mladen Stilinović.

 This activity coincided with an upsurge in producing projects in partnership with other institutions, including collaborators in Sweden and on an international level, and with magazines and publishing houses (e.g. IDEA.
 Arts + Society; OEI Editör; Paraguay Press; SITE magazine).
 This intensification of working with partners confirmed Index as an important node for Swedish contemporary art scene and strengthened the foundation’s goal to introduce Swedish and Scandinavian audiences to the work of emerging Swedish and international artists.
 Furthermore, and perhaps most significantly, this increased collaboration defined an overarching approach of exchange and ‘working-with’ which is a core aspect of how Index thinks, acts and produces today.
-The Directors of Index during this period included Diana Baldon (2011-14) and Axel Wieder (2014-2018).
-Marti Manen has been Director of Index since 2018.
+The Directors of Index during this period included Diana Baldon (2011-14), Axel Wieder (2014-2018) and Marti Manen (Director of Index since 2018).
+From 2019 Index observed its history from a gender perspective and from this perspective many exhibitions were produced and presented including the work by artists such as Mette Edvarsen, Chris Kraus, Teresa Solar, Ramesch Daha, Pauline Curnier Jardin, Fina Miralles and Catti Brandelius among others.

 Privacy